centreon/centreon-documentation/en/reporting/upgrade.md

 >   following procedure to migrate your server: [Migrate your
 >   reporting server](migrate.html)

-The upgrade of Centreon MBI is made of 3 steps :
+The upgrade of Centreon MBI consists of 4 steps :

 - Updating the repository
 - Updating the extension interface
 - Updating the reporting server
+- Updating the MariaDB database

-## Update the repository
+## Step 1: Update the repository

 When you upgrade from a previous major version to 21.04.x, you first need to update the repository on your Central & Reporting servers.